Canadian donor visits Lifewater projects in Kenya

 The first day started by meeting a group of 10 women who had come together to form a group called "Women of Faith."
 Even though they live close to the large town of Nakuru, they had to walk 20 minutes back and forth to a river to get water multiple times each day.

 They tried collecting rainwater in small barrels, but it was not enough and it would last only for a few days.
 So Lifewater gave each woman and her family a large 5,000-litre water storage container for rainwater.
-Now they have safe rainwater for drinking for almost the entire year.
+Now they have safe rainwater for hand-washing, toilets, and other sanitation needs for almost the entire year.

-During the dry season, people still must occasionally get drinking water from the river, but it is not common because it rains so often in this area.
-And they still use river water for some basic cleaning because there is not always enough rainwater.
+During the dry season, people still must occasionally get water from the river, but it is not common because it rains so often in this area.

 Impact Photo - Koontz 1.jpg 701 KBPeople drawing murky water from the river.
 They point their buckets downstream to minimize the amount of surface sludge they inevitably scoop up.